Fyrestar/THREE.RenderTargetInspector/README.md

 # THREE.RenderTargetInspector
 ![RTI](/RTI.png)

 A helper for debugging WebGLRenderTarget.
-It will add a sidebar overlay that can be placed at left, right, top and bottom, howing live-thumbnails of the inspecting render targets, by clicking on those they will be opened in a popup you can zoom in and move around, inspect pixel values and positions.
+It will add a sidebar overlay that can be placed at left, right, top and bottom, showing live-thumbnails of the inspecting render targets or data textures, by clicking on those they will be opened in a popup you can zoom in and move around, inspect pixel values and positions.

 Click on the small square above each thumbnail to save the render target as PNG.